 (d) Witness and Exhibit Disclosures.
 At times ordered by the court under Fed.
 R. Civ.
-P. 16(b) and (c)(1)(G), the parties will exchange and file witness and exhibit disclosures pursuant to Fed.
+P. 16(b) and (c)(2)(G), the parties will exchange and file witness and exhibit disclosures pursuant to Fed.
 R. Civ.
 P. 26(a)(3).

 (1) Content of Disclosures.
 Witness disclosures must set forth the address of each witness as well as the subject matter about which each witness is expected to testify.
 Witness and exhibits disclosed by one party may be called or offered by the other party.
 If a witness or exhibit appears on a final Fed.
 R. Civ.
 P. 26(a)(3) disclosure that has not previously been included in a Fed.
 R. Civ.
 P. 26(a)(1) disclosure (or timely supplement thereto), that witness or exhibit probably will be excluded at trial.
 See Fed.
 R. Civ.
 P. 37(c)(1).
 This restriction does not apply, however, to rebuttal witnesses or documents, the necessity of which could not reasonably be anticipated as of the deadline for filing final witness and exhibit disclosures.
-The parties’ disclosures must also specifically identify specific deposition exhibits to be used.
+The disclosures of the parties must also specifically identify specific deposition exhibits to be used.
 Witnesses expected to testify as experts must be so designated.

 (2) Trial Exhibits.
 Before meeting with the courtroom deputy to mark exhibits, the parties must exchange copies of all proposed exhibits and attempt to agree as to their authenticity and relevancy.